Arroyo Grande, California: Geography

 Arroyo Grande is a small coastal town with historic, suburban, and rural elements located at 35°7′15″N 120°35′12″W (35.120878, -120.586799).

-Arroyo Grande is located in a coastal ecosystem within the California floristic province, and the native habitats include coast live oak woodland, central coastal scrub, willow and mixed riparian along Arroyo Grande Creek and numerous tributaries, native bunch-grass grassland, coastal prairie, dunes and intertidal zone, and non-native and agricultural areas.
+Arroyo Grande is located in a coastal ecosystem within the California Floristic Province, and the native habitats include coast live oak woodland, central coastal scrub, willow and mixed riparian along Arroyo Grande Creek and numerous tributaries, native bunch-grass grassland, coastal prairie, dunes and intertidal zone, and non-native and agricultural areas.

-It is one of the cities on the Central Coast known as the "Five Cities".
-Which coastal communities are commonly thought of as being the Five Cities has changed over time, as population has grown and shifted geographically.
-Currently, Arroyo Grande, Grover Beach, Oceano, Pismo Beach, and Shell Beach are generally considered to make up the "Five Cities".
-However, the following cities are the original Five Cities: Grover Beach, previously known as Grover City, Fair Oaks (later annexed by Arroyo Grande), Arroyo Grande, Oceano, and Halcyon.
-Oceano is historically one of the Five Cities, even though it is considered a Community Service District.
-Shell Beach is part of Pismo Beach.

 According to the United States Census Bureau, the city has a total area of 5.8 sqmi, all of it land.

 Climate

 Arroyo Grande has a Temperate-Mediterranean climate (Köppen climate classification Csb).